georgehtliu/tweets-research-agent/README.md

 An autonomous multi-step agentic workflow using Grok as the central reasoner for complex research on simulated X (Twitter) data.

-> 📖 **New to this project?** Check out the [Complete Beginner Guide](BEGINNER_GUIDE.md) for detailed explanations of data flow, optimizations, and step-by-step processes.

 ## 🎯 Overview

 This system implements a fully autonomous research agent that can: